xrdocs/design/_blogs/2020-09-20-converged-sdn-transport-3_5-hld.md

   - Computes Shortest, Disjoint, Low Latency, and Avoidance paths
   - North Bound interface with applications via REST API

-### Path Computation Engine – Workflow
+### Converged SDN Transport Path Computation Workflows

-There are three models available to program transport LSPs:

-#### Delegated Computation to SR-PCE
+#### Static SR-TE Policy Configuration

 1. NSO provisions the service.
 Alternatively, the service can be provisioned via CLI

+2. SR-TE Policy is configured via NSO or CLI on the access node to the other service end points, specifying pcep as the computation method

-2. Access Router requests a path with metric type and constraints
+3. Access Router requests a path from SR-PCE with metric type and constraints

-3. SR-PCE computes the path
+4. SR-PCE computes the path

 4. SR-PCE provides the path to Access Router

+6. Access Router acknowledges and installs the SR Policy as the forwarding path for the service.

+#### On-Demand Next-Hop Driven Configuration

+1. NSO provisions the service.
+Alternatively, the service can be provisioned via CLI

+2. On-demand colors are configured on each node, specifying specific constraints and pcep as the dynamic computation method

+3. On reception of service routes with a specific ODN color community, Access Router requests a path from SR-PCE to the BGP next-hop as the SR-TE endpoint.

+4. SR-PCE computes the path

+5. SR-PCE provides the path to Access Router

-5. Access Router acknowledges and installs the SR Policy as the forwarding path for the service.
+6. Access Router acknowledges and installs the SR Policy as the forwarding path for the service.

 ## Segment Routing and Unified MPLS (BGP-LU) Co-existence